 - Reef Water Quality Science Program

-This program aims to help producers better manage cane growing and grazing lands and minimise their impacts upon the health of the Great Barrier Reef.
+This program aims to help producers better manage agricultural lands and minimise their impacts upon the health of the Great Barrier Reef.

 - Paddock to Reef Integrated Monitoring, Modelling and Reporting Program

-Paddock to Reef is a monitoring and modelling program that tracks the progress of practice change and provides data for the Great Barrier Reef Report Card
+Paddock to Reef is a monitoring and modelling program that tracks the progress of practice change and provides data for the Reef water quality report card.

 - National Environmental Science Program (NESP) - Tropical Water Quality Hub